bvgastel/xmas/design/decision/README-C++-TOOLS.md

 >to be non popular.

 ### Boost
 Boost is a generic library with many features.
-It supports serialization, multi threading, able to start external exe's.

-...todo
->Conclusion:
+It has libraries for serialization, multi threading.
+Boost also includes a basic JSON parser, IPC and much more.

+>Conclusion: Boost is a popular set of high quality libraries.
+>If it comes to multi threading or processing Boost is a good choice.
+>Many simple tryout examples and good documentation.

 ### Protocol Buffers
 Google's Protocol Buffers are used for serializing structured data based on RPC.